-A test for H. capsulatum antigen is sensitive and specific, particularly when simultaneous serum and urine specimens are tested; however, cross-reactivity with other fungi (Coccidioides immitis, Blastomyces dermatitidis, Paracoccidioides brasiliensis, Penicillium marneffei) has been noted.
+A test for H. capsulatum antigen is sensitive and specific, particularly when simultaneous serum and urine specimens are tested; Histoplasma antigen is present in the serum in 80% of patients with disseminated histoplasmosis and is present in the urine in > 90% of these patients.
+However, cross-reactivity with other fungi (Coccidioides immitis, Blastomyces dermatitidis, Paracoccidioides brasiliensis, and Penicillium marneffei) has been noted.

-The acute primary form of histoplasmosis is almost always self-limited, although very rarely, death occurs after massive infection.
+The acute primary form of histoplasmosis is almost always self-limited; however, very rarely, death occurs after massive infection.
 Chronic cavitary histoplasmosis can cause death due to severe respiratory insufficiency.
 Untreated progressive disseminated histoplasmosis has a mortality rate of > 90%.

-Acute primary histoplasmosis requires no antifungal therapy unless there is no spontaneous improvement after 1 mo; itraconazole 200 mg po is given tid for 3 days, then once/day for 6 to 12 wk.
+Acute primary histoplasmosis requires no antifungal therapy unless there is no spontaneous improvement after 1 month; itraconazole 200 mg orally is given 3 times a day for 3 days, then once a day for 6 to 12 weeks.

 Fluconazole is less effective, and other azoles are not well-studied but have been used successfully.

 Severe pneumonia requires more aggressive therapy with amphotericin B.